A Master's Degree for Physical Education & Physical Activity Leadership

 This is a 30-credit-hour Master of Arts in Teaching degree that can be completed in less than two years (five academic terms).
 This program is designed for working educators.

-- Summer courses will involve a two-week experience on our Greeley, Colorado, campus plus some online work before and after your on-campus experience.
+- One Summer term: courses will involve a two-week experience on our Greeley, Colorado, campus plus some online work before and after your on-campus experience.
 You will meet your instructors and fellow students in an extended-workshop environment.

 Required Courses (30 Credit Hours)